-And just like you need your heart, lungs, and liver—you need your kidneys to live.
-Most Americans with kidney disease aren’t even aware they have it.
-You won’t feel symptoms until your kidneys are badly damaged.
+And just like you need your heart, lungs and liver, you need your kidneys to live.
+Most Americans with kidney disease are not even aware they have it.
+You will not feel symptoms until your kidneys are badly damaged.

-Knowing what causes kidney disease, and knowing the actions you can to take to prevent it, can help you live your best life.
+Knowing what causes kidney disease — and knowing what actions you can take to prevent it — can help you live your best life.

-Here are FIVE things you should know about kidney disease:
+Here are 5 things you should know about kidney disease:

 Your kidneys are two bean-shaped organs located in your lower back area.
 You need at least one healthy kidney to keep your body working the way it should.
 Your kidneys help control your blood pressure and help keep your bones healthy.

-However, the kidneys’ most important job is to clean out the waste from your blood.
-If your kidneys don’t work, or don’t work well enough, they can’t get rid of the waste in your body.
+However, the kidneys' most important job is to clean out the waste from your blood.
+If your kidneys do not work, or do not work well enough, they cannot get rid of the waste in your body.
 If your kidneys stop working, known as having kidney failure, you will need dialysis or a kidney transplant to stay alive.

 Talk to your doctor today about prevention and treatment

 It is the small moments every day that add up to life's possibilities.